 Tip: It will take longer to warm up the track sufficiently during colder outdoor temperatures.

-5. Grasp the skis by their front loops and move them from side to side to loosen snow and ice
+- 4. Release the throttle, apply the brakes, shut off the engine and lower the machine to the ground. - 5.
+Grasp the skis by their front loops and move them from side to side to loosen snow and ice.